cdklabs/publib/README.md

 |`GIT_COMMIT_MESSAGE`|Optional|The commit message.
 Defaults to 'chore(release): $VERSION'.|
 |`DRYRUN`|Optional|Set to "true" for a dry run.|

+## Publish to CodeArtifact for testing

+This package contains the `publib-ca` CLI tool which is intended to use to publish packages to CodeArtifact for testing (in a pipeline, before publishing to the actual public package managers).

+Use the following commands:

+`publib-ca create [--no-gc] [--no-login]` creates a new CodeArtifact repository with a random name.
+By default this command runs the `gc` and `login` subcommands automatically.

+`publib-ca login --repo NAME [--cmd COMMAND]` logs in to a CodeArtifact repository and prepares some files that configure package managers for use with this CodeArtifact repository.
+If `--cmd` is given, the command is run in an environment where all supported package managers have been configured for the given repository.
+Otherwise, activate these settings in the current bash shell by running `source ~/.publib-ca/usage/activate.bash`.
+This will set some environment variables and copy some files into the current directory.

+`publib-ca gc` collects old repositories created using `publib-ca create`.

+`publib-ca publish [--repo NAME] DIRECTORY` publishes all packages in the given directory to the given repository.
+If `--repo` is not given, the most recently logged-into repository is used, if the login session is still valid.

 ## Roadmap

 * [X] GitHub Support: Maven